-The re-formulation of a Schrödinger-like equation into a Riccati equation introduced in Sec.~\ref{subsubsec:complexphasefunc} is not new and had actually been used previously, for instance, in the seminal work by Chandrasekhar and Detweiler on \glspl{QNM} of Schwarzschild \glspl{BH} \cite{doi:10.1098/rspa.1975.0112}.
-It was used (c.f.
-Eq.~(5) of Ref.~\cite{doi:10.1098/rspa.1975.0112}) to alleviate the numerical instability associated with directly integrating the Zerilli equation, and equivalently also the Regge-Wheeler equation to which the \gls{GSN} equation reduces in the non-spinning limit.
-Therefore, it is reasonable to expect that the re-formulation to be useful for determining \gls{QNM} frequencies and their associated radial solutions.
+The reformulation of a Schrödinger-like equation into a Riccati equation introduced in Sec.~\ref{subsubsec:complexphasefunc} is not new and had actually been used previously, for instance, in the seminal work by Chandrasekhar and Detweiler on \glspl{QNM} of Schwarzschild \glspl{BH} \cite{doi:10.1098/rspa.1975.0112}.
+It was used [cf. Eq.~(5) of Ref.~\cite{doi:10.1098/rspa.1975.0112}\,] to alleviate the numerical instability associated with directly integrating the Zerilli equation and, equivalently, also the Regge-Wheeler equation to which the \gls{GSN} equation reduces in the nonspinning limit.
+Therefore, it is reasonable to expect that the reformulation to be useful for determining \gls{QNM} frequencies and their associated radial solutions.

-Recall that a \gls{QNM} solution is both purely-ingoing at the horizon and purely-outgoing at infinity.
-In terms of the asymptotic amplitudes of the corresponding Teukolsky function (c.f.
-Eq.~\eqref{eq:Rin} and Eq.~\eqref{eq:Rup}) at a particular frequency $\omega_{\mathrm{QNM}}$, we have
+Recall that a \gls{QNM} solution is both purely ingoing at the horizon and purely outgoing at infinity.
+In terms of the asymptotic amplitudes of the corresponding Teukolsky function [cf. Eqs.~\eqref{eq:Rin} and~\eqref{eq:Rup}] at a particular frequency $\omega_{\mathrm{QNM}}$, we have

 where the second line uses Eq.~\eqref{eq:WR_at_inf}.
 This means that searching for \gls{QNM} frequencies is the same as searching for zeros of $\mathcal{W}_{R}$, the scaled Wronskian for Teukolsky functions.
-Also recall that in App.~\ref{app:WR_WX_identity}, we proved that the scaled Wronskian for Teukolsky functions $\mathcal{W}_{R}$ and that for the corresponding \gls{GSN} functions $\mathcal{W}_{X}$ are the same, implying that the \gls{QNM} spectra for Teukolsky functions coincide with the \gls{QNM} spectra for \gls{GSN} functions.\footnote{The two equations, the radial Teukolsky equation and the \gls{GSN} equation, are therefore said to be iso-spectral.} Thus, we can use the \gls{GSN} equation, which has a short-ranged potential, instead of the Teukolsky equation for determining the \gls{QNM} frequencies and the corresponding excitation factors (after applying the conversion factors shown in App.~\ref{app:explicitGSN}).
+Also recall that, in Appendix~\ref{app:WR_WX_identity}, we proved that the scaled Wronskian for Teukolsky functions $\mathcal{W}_{R}$ and that for the corresponding \gls{GSN} functions $\mathcal{W}_{X}$ are the same, implying that the \gls{QNM} spectra for Teukolsky functions coincide with the \gls{QNM} spectra for \gls{GSN} functions.\footnote{The two equations, the radial Teukolsky equation and the \gls{GSN} equation, are therefore said to be isospectral.} Thus, we can use the \gls{GSN} equation, which has a short-ranged potential, instead of the Teukolsky equation for determining the \gls{QNM} frequencies and the corresponding excitation factors (after applying the conversion factors shown in Appendix~\ref{app:explicitGSN}).

 Indeed, Glampedakis and Andersson proposed methods to calculate \gls{QNM} frequencies and excitation factors given a short-ranged potential \cite{Glampedakis:2003dn}, alternative to the Leaver's method \cite{Leaver:1985ax}.
 They demonstrated their methods by computing a few of the \gls{QNM} frequencies for scalar perturbations ($s=0$) and gravitational perturbations ($|s|=2$), as well as the \gls{QNM} excitation factors for scalar perturbations of Kerr \glspl{BH}.
 Together with the \gls{GSN} transformations and the asymptotic solutions from this paper, it is straightforward to compute the \gls{QNM} frequencies and their excitation factors for scalar, electromagnetic, and gravitational perturbations using the \gls{GSN} formalism.\footnote{The excitation factors for gravitational perturbations of Kerr \glspl{BH} have been calculated using a different method \cite{Berti:2006wq, Zhang:2013ksa, Oshita:2021iyn}, by explicitly computing the gravitational waveform from an infalling test particle and then extracting the amplitudes for each of the excited \glspl{QNM}.} We leave this for future work.